 Possible causes:

-1- Low CPU power Priority: Medium
+1- Low CPU capacity Priority: Medium

-A continually high usage rate may indicate the need for a CPU upgrade or the addition of multiple processors.
 Alternatively, high CPU usage may indicate a poorly tuned application or SQL code.
-Optimizing the application can lower CPU utilization.
-For most servers, CPU Usage of 70% is considered normal.
+For most servers, CPU Usage of up to 70% is considered acceptable.

 Problem identification: